 I don’t encourage people to buy more things, especially things they don’t need.
-But if you’re looking for a gift for friends or family (or even yourself), you’re better off buying things that are meant to get them out there experiencing the world with things that you’ll enjoy for years to come and memories you’ll cherish even longer.
+But if you’re looking for a great gift for friends or family this year, you’re better off buying things that are meant to get them out there experiencing the world with things that they’ll enjoy for years to come and create memories that they will cherish even longer.
 That’s why I put together this holiday gift guide of products I use and love from my adventures all over the world, so you know it’s quality gear.

-I myself have spent a LOT of money on outdoor gear, but I always make sure to buy the best thing I can afford and, most importantly, I make sure to use it.
+I myself have spent a LOT of money on outdoor gear or travel stuff, but I always make sure to buy the best thing I can afford and, most importantly, I make sure to use it.
 None of it is going to do you much good sitting in the garage… Get out there and do things.

 To help you out (and me, if you decide to shop through my affiliate links), I’ve put together a few ideas for some gifts that any outdoor lover or adventure travel would enjoy finding under the tree.

-Items in the holiday gift guide range from super cheap to moderately expensive, there’s something for all budgets.
+Items in the holiday gift guide range from super cheap to moderately expensive, there’s something for pretty much all budgets.

 I absolutely love my ENO Hammock.
 It is great for backpacking, road tripping, or even just general travel.
 So long as you’ve got a few nearby trees, you can strap this thing up and have an amazing place to relax for the evening.
 Can’t recommend this enough.